alecthomas/participle/README.md

 This is version 2 of Participle.
 The list of changes between v0 and v2 can be found [here](https://github.com/alecthomas/participle/issues/108).

+> **Note:** that semantic versioning API guarantees do not apply to the [experimental](https://pkg.go.dev/github.com/alecthomas/participle/v2/experimental) packages.

 It can be installed with:

 ```shell